 - Antibodies: It contains immune-boosting antibodies that help protect your baby from infections.

-- Early Energy: Foremilk provides a quick energy source, critical for a newborn’s active growth.
+- Early Energy: Foremilk provides a quick energy source that’s critical for a newborn’s active growth.

 - Taste: Its natural sweetness encourages your baby to latch and feed effectively.